PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems: Experiments

 \subsection{Experiment Setup}

 We demonstrate the advanced features of our open-access prediction toolbox and perform our analysis using Mean squared error (MSE) and mean absolute error (MAE) as evaluation metrics.
 These metrics are based on standardized time series to make a fair comparison by removing the impact of scales and magnitudes.
 Our analysis is conducted in two main scenarios: one that excludes external predictions from the dataset and another that incorporates these predictions.
 The performance of PowerMamba is compared with a variety of baseline models, each of which is constructed using a distinct architectural approach.
 These baselines include TimeMachine \cite{timemachine}, which is based on the Mamba architecture, iTransformer \cite{liu2023itransformer} and PatchTST \cite{nie2022time}, which are Transformer-based models, Autoformer \cite{wu2021autoformer}, which uses linear transformers, TimesNet \cite{zuo2023ensemble}, which relies on temporal convolutional networks (TCNs), and DLinear \cite{zeng2023transformers}, a linear neural network-based model.
 We implemented all the using the Time Series Library\footnote{https://github.com/thuml/Time-Series-Library/} and PyTorch.
 In order to have a fair comparison, the same grid search was conducted for all baselines, and all the models were trained using an L2 loss function and the ADAM optimization algorithm \cite{kingma2014adam}.
 The batch size changed for each model, but the training process was consistently conducted for 50 epochs.
+Additional experiments are presented in the Appendix, including a comprehensive evaluation on the PJM ISO, training and inference time comparisons, robustness to external forecast errors, and ablation studies on the impact of model size and the decomposition module.